Genomic Health

-Genomic Health was a company focusing on genetic research specifically in cancer detection, based out of Redwood City, California.
+Genomic Health, Inc. is a company focusing on genetic research specifically in cancer detection, based out of Redwood City, California.
 The company was acquired by and merged with Exact Sciences Corporation in 2019.

 History

 Genomic Health, Inc. was founded in 2000 by Randy Scott, who had previously founded and been CEO at Incyte.
 He formed the company after a close friend was diagnosed with cancer and had the idea for treatment based on the specific genome of their tumor.